AgatheLouiseLav/MastermindGame/README.md

 	BONUS: make it mobile responsive.

-=>JS:  	Create functionality of the Game with Javascript
+=>JavaScript:  	Create functionality of the Game with Javascript

  	1.Generate a secret code, using a for loop.